comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 country,found,licenseStatus" into a multiline textbox called "textBoxAddress."
 ```

-## Other refinements
+## Other Refinements
-We added code to hide the select box when no in use
+We added code to hide the select box when not in use

 On the last call "full_v3/getaddresslist"
 1. queryid - If you are implementing search as you type, you can supply a counter in this parameter, which is returned.
 This allows you to process the most recent query results and ignore any